 - The applicant (Project Director or Producer) must be 18 years of age or older.

-- Priority to Pacific Northwest team: director or primary producer (Washington, Oregon, Alaska, Idaho, Montana)
+- Priority to Pacific Northwest team: director or primary producer (Washington, Oregon, Alaska, Idaho, Montana), but anyone may apply

 - Priority to underrepresented filmmakers

-- Priority to projects with an active SeaDoc member
+- Priority to projects with an active SeaDoc membership

 - Films that take different formal approaches to filmmaking, to offer learning opportunities to our community